FrenchDilettante/bustram/README.md

 ---------

 1. Run `bundle install` to install dependencies
-2. Setup a PostgreSQL database and update `config/database.yml` if necessary
+2. Create a `config/database.yml` with the correct informations
+3. Copy `config/secrets.yml.sample` to `config/secrets.yml`
-3. Run `rake db:migrate` to create the database structure
+4. Run `rake db:migrate` to create the database structure
-4. Run `rake db:seed` to load the data from `db/data.zip`
+5. Run `rake db:seed` to load the data from `db/data.zip`
-5. Run `rails s`
+6. Run `rails s`
-6. Code!
+7. Code!